Nan Madol: The mystery and legend of the Pohnpei island

 Scientific theory suggests the stones were brought from the mainland using bamboo rafts to float them across the water.
 However, in 1995 while making a documentary movie for the Discovery Channel, all attempts to transport stones weighing more than a ton in this fashion failed.

-No written records on the islands history exist and it has been kept alive by word of mouth only.
-The local practice of keeping secrets is a sacred and is one of the obstacles to learning more about their history.
-The local king Nahmwarki made a proclamation saying to all, “to disrupt the holy ground that once belonged to past rulers with supernatural powers would be breaking the law.“ In fact, he threatened the English archeologist, F.W.
+No written records on the islands history exist and it has been kept alive by oral tradition only.
+The local practice of keeping secrets is a sacred one.
+This was one of the obstacles to learning more about their history.
+The local king Nahmwarki made a proclamation saying to all, “To disrupt the holy ground that once belonged to past rulers with supernatural powers would be breaking the law.“ In fact, he threatened the English archeologist F.W.
 Christian with capital punishment should he break the law and dig.
 Jewelry and other artifacts that were buried with the chiefs were plundered.

-On Nan Madol, archeologists are met with slim pickings of artifacts to study, and even then, face the possibility of a curse said to be cast upon those who violate the lands.
-In 1874, a shipwreck near the Marshall Islands took hundreds of crates belonging to polish anthropologist Jan Kubary, to the bottom of the ocean, and with it went much of Nan Madol history.
+There are few artifacts that remain for archeologists to study.
+Even if they did find any, they would face the possibility of a curse said to be cast upon those who violate the lands.
+In 1874, a shipwreck near the Marshall Islands took hundreds of crates belonging to Polish anthropologist Jan Kubary, to the bottom of the ocean.
+With it went much of the island’s history.

 Why would someone build a city on coral reefs that rises only five feet above water?
-Nan Madol had no food or water available on the island and the rulers depended on the “commoners” to bring them whatever they needed.
+There was no food or water available on the island.
+The rulers depended on the “commoners” to bring them whatever they needed.
 What was the purpose of Nan Madol?
-This question has puzzled scientists for centuries!
+This question has puzzled scientists for centuries.

-Nan Madol and Kosrae (an islet similar to Nan Madol) create a 300 mile long zone, the birthplace for typhoons and the place where they develop their strength and severity.
-They soon grow too big and end up ravishing the Philippines!
+Nan Madol and Kosrae (an islet similar to Madol) create a 300 mile long zone.
+This zone is the birthplace for typhoons, and the place where they develop their strength and severity.
+They soon grow too big and end up ravishing the Philippines.

 Joseph Newman, inventor of The Energy Machine, declared late in the last century that, “ the major effect in respect to hurricanes is electromagnetic.
 For a hurricane to sustain itself, it does not solely depend on the heat of the water on which it travels.”
 Newman concluded that temperature was of secondary importance in the production of a hurricane, adding that electromagnetism was the most important factor.

 Legends, myths, magic, truth, and theories.
-They all surround Nan Madol and provide us with many avenues to choose from, depending on how we want our story to come out.
-I read somewhere – “There is a little bit of truth in everything we say,” which leads me to believe that some of the legends and myths are entwined with truth.
+They all surround Madol and provide us with many avenues to choose from.
+It all depends on how we want the story to come out.
+There is an old saying that goes, “There is a little bit of truth in everything we say.”
+All legends and myths entwine with a little bit of truth.

-Research continues today at Nan Madol and the tapestry of man made islets in Micronesia, and we will learn more about this strange place in the middle of the Pacific Ocean in the years to come.
+Research continues today at Nan Madol and the tapestry of man-made islets in Micronesia.
+We will learn more about this strange place in the middle of the Pacific Ocean in the years to come.